Skip to main content

 • inferring domain and resourceUri from the incoming request when you omit them

-• expanding each supported network into the correct signature types for that chain family
+• expanding each supported EVM network into eip191 and eip1271 signature types

 createAgentkitHooks(options)